CAMSCSC/GitBook-Learn/software/blender1/blender1.md

 ### Animation Timeline
 ![](blenduianim.png "Fig. 6 The Animation Timeline is used to add frames of animations")

-To make animations in Blender is a simple task because of the automatic keyframe insertion feature which will calculate motions for you with only a few simple frames.
+Animation in Blender is fairly easy due to automatic keyframe insertion which will automatically calculate motions in between two positions.

 ### The Outline
 ![](blenduioutline.png "Fig. 7 The outline gives you a hierarchical view of the scene")